 Six ways you can look out for elderly neighbours

 It all starts with a simple ‘hello’ and a smile when you see an elderly neighbour out and about.
 Be friendly and approachable each time you see them and eventually you may build up to more regular chit-chat.
-You never know, this could be the only social interaction your neighbour has that day or week.
+You never know, this could be the only social interaction your neighbour has had that day or week.

 Offer to help